 Overview of Maryland Mortgages

-Though small in size, Maryland has played a sizable role in U.S. history.
-Maryland was one of the original 13 colonies and the site of the Battle of Antietam.
-Maryland mortgage rates have traditionally stuck close to the national average.
-Its counties’ conforming loan limits and FHA limits show significant variation, some reaching into the $600,000s.
+Though small in size, Maryland has played a large role in U.S. history.
+As one of the 13 original colonies, its towns have American charm and historical trappings that add appeal on the real estate market.
+Maryland mortgage rates have traditionally been just above the national average.
+The state’s counties’ conforming loan limits and FHA limits show significant variation.
+The highest limits are in counties close to Washington D.C.

 National Mortgage Rates